 Infectious excitement and energy exist between these doors.
 It’s immediately clear why hundreds of applicants apply each year to pilot here, even before developing a relationship with the surrounding mountains.

 “I wanted to be deep in the wilderness, which to me is the ultimate medium to fly in,” Michael Gold, a Talkeetna Air Taxi bush pilot, told me about flying in Alaska.
+It takes a uniquely qualified pilot to fly in these mountains.
+And Gold has the experience and personality to match.
+His upbringing, mentors, and approach to flying in one of the biggest mountain ranges in the world all come into play.

 Interview: Talkeetna Air Taxi Pilot Michael Gold